 In an articulated skeleton, the sacrum is put obliquely like a wedge between both hip bones.
 When lumbar vertebral column is in position, an angle is composed between L5 and L1 vertebrae.
 This angle is named sacrovertebral/lumbosacral angle.
 It measures about 210 ° and is being rounded by the intervening disk that is considerably thicker in front than behind.

 - 4 surfaces: pelvic, dorsal, and 2 lateral (left and right) surfaces

 - Sacral canal

 The base of the sacrum is directed upward and forward.
 It’s created by the superior surface of the very first sacral vertebra.
-It’s split into 3 parts: median part and right and leftlateral parts.
+The sacrum of the base is split into 3 parts: median part and right and left lateral parts.
 The median part is composed by the oval upper surface of the body of the very first sacral vertebra.
 Its anterior border is referred to as sacral promontory.
 The left and right lateral parts are fan shaped and represent the upper surfaces of lateral masses of sacrum referred to as alae.
 The lateral masses represent the fused costal and transverse aspects of the sacral vertebrae.

 - Upper surface of the body of the very first sacral vertebra articulates with the fifth lumbar vertebra.

 - Vertebral foramen being located behind the body is triangular and leads into the sacral canal.

 - Pedicles are short and directed backwards and laterally.

 - Laminae are rather oblique.